Courtesy of Pikasch Architecture Studio

 這是Archidaily上的一篇報導,由Pikasch建築工作室所提供的新台北藝術博物館國際競圖案,總面積為五萬五千平方米,將建築融入地形與地貎之中,但以天龍國台北城和新北市藍血人選出的市府團隊能否有這種魄力蓋出這種建築來,我是不太相信的,天龍國台北城的問題出現在藍色選民的素質太差,不論市長的政績或政見,只看省籍和黨籍做選擇,如何能再進步?

-Inspired by varied and complex geographical environment of and in order to fit to playful topography and landscape of the provided site, the design by Pikasch Architecture Studio proposes a land form architecture where the building with its striking form not only blends into the existing landscape and paths, but also works as an attractive centre point and organizes the site with optimal consideration of given parameters.
+Inspired by varied and complex geographical environment of Taipei city and in order to fit to playful topography and landscape of the provided site, the design by Pikasch Architecture Studio proposes a land form architecture where the building with its striking form not only blends into the existing landscape and paths, but also works as an attractive centre point and organizes the site with optimal consideration of given parameters.
 More images and architects’ description after the break.

 This organic and natural approach manifests a welcoming image and encourages the public to engage and celebrate ‘art as lifestyle’ and ‘lifestyle as art’.
 Our lives are affected by the rapid development of our cities and people strive for natural qualities in their everyday life .
 The key for a strong magnet is to integrate art in a natural urban space where meanwhile people can experience a fusion of art.